opencaesar/opencaesar.github.io/_events/2023-11-22-onto-Nexus-Forum-2024.md

 A few breaks are planned in the agenda.
 Some coffee/tea will be provided by JPL.
 However, other food/drinks can be brought with you or purchased from the JPL cafeteria during breaks.

-## onto:Nexus Forum
+## Community

-If you are not yet a member of the [onto:Nexus Forum](https://www.linkedin.com/groups/14235207/) (LinkedIn group), we invite you to join to be part of the community going forward.
+If you are not yet a member of the [onto:Nexus Forum](https://www.linkedin.com/groups/14235207/) LinkedIn group, we invite you to join to be part of the community going forward.